ethanms/Keypad-spark/README.md

-Keypad-spark
+MyKeypad-spark
 ============

-The Arduino Keypad library ported to Spark Core
+The Arduino Keypad library ported to Spark Core (and modified for Electron)